-All Los Angeles County population data above are from the US Census Bureau.
-Population projection data are from California Department of Finance.
+All Los Angeles County population data above are from the US Census Bureau except for the population projection data, which are from the California Department of Finance.
 Report P-2: State and County Population Projections - Race/Ethnicity and 5-Year Age Groups, 2010-2060 (by year).
 Released January 2013.
 Downloaded March 2014.

 With 10,116,705 people, Los Angeles County is the 1st most populated county in the state of California out of 58 counties.
 But watch out, Los Angeles County, because Orange County with 3,145,515 people and San Diego County with 3,263,431 people are right behind you.

 The largest Los Angeles County racial/ethnic groups are Hispanic (48.3%) followed by White (27.0%) and Asian (13.9%).